pr1m8/haive-games/docs/source/installation.rst

 Using pip
 ~~~~~~~~~

-The simplest way to install haive-core:
+The simplest way to install haive-games:

 .. code-block:: bash

-   pip install haive-core
+   pip install haive-games

 Using Poetry (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~